AUDIO TEXT:

 John enlisted during the Civil War in Co, M. Mass.
 24th Regiment Heavy Artillery and was naturalized shortly after.
 In 1894 Emma, who had been working in the cotton mills in Saco, MA., died of consumption.
 John and Emma’s son Henry A. moved to town shortly prior to 1900.
 The 1900 census lists him operating the cigar shop; in 1903 he married Barbara Stewart of Manchester and the couple made their home here.
 Both he and his father were popular in town and Henry was elected the Commander of the Macabees in 1903.

 By 1906 the Cigar shop was not making that much of a profit.
-There was a lot of local competition for cigar sales as some shops importing Cuban cigars — Darius Mariotti was selling his 5 cent Watch Dog Cigars all over town.
+There was a lot of local competition for cigar sales, and some shops imported Cuban cigars — Darius Mariotti was selling his 5 cent Watch Dog Cigars all over town by horse-drawn cart.

 The family closed the shop in April, 1906 and moved to Fitchburg, MA where both father and son were back working as “roll top coverers” in the mills there.
 Henry and John would return to town often stopping in to visit friends on their way to or from Salmon Falls to visit Henry’s only sister Maude, Mrs. George Dyer.
 Maude was later murdered in 1929 with a shot to the head by a 32 revolver by her son-in law Ernest Dupuis, as Dupuis claimed Maude was keeping her daughter away from him.